LGeremia/nlw-elixir/README.md

 ## What's the project?

-The project is an API to assist in the management of restaurant products.
+The project is an API to assist in the management of restaurant supplies.